hepplerj/cv/web-cv.md

 Digital history review of *Mapping Inequality: Redlining in New Deal America* and *Renewing Inequality: Family Displacements through Urban Renewal*, in *American Panorama: An Atlas of United States History* (University of Richmond), in *American Quarterly* (Fall 2018). <http://doi.org/10.1353/aq.2018.0058>

-Digital history review of Jay Taylor, *Follow the Money: A Spatial Historty of In-Lieu Programs for Western Federal Lands* (Stanford Spatial History Project), in *Western Historical Quarterly* (Fall 2018). <https://doi.org/10.1093/whq/why049>
+Digital history review of Jay Taylor, *Follow the Money: A Spatial History of In-Lieu Programs for Western Federal Lands* (Stanford Spatial History Project), in *Western Historical Quarterly* (Fall 2018). <https://doi.org/10.1093/whq/why049>

 Digital history review of *American Panorama: An Atlas of United States History* (University of Richmond), in *Journal of American History* (March 2017). <https://doi.org/10.1093/jahist/jaw624>